ni-kismet/engineering-flot/docs/API.md

 numbers.
 Use "time" for time series data; see the time series data section.
 The time plugin (jquery.flot.time.js) is required for time series support.

+The "inverted" options specifies whether the transform and inverseTransform should include a negating transform which will reverse the axis.

 The "color" option determines the color of the line and ticks for the axis, and defaults to the grid color with transparency.
 For more fine-grained control you